Single-path Bit Sharing for Automatic Loss-aware Model Compression: Proposed Method

 \subsubsection{Binary gate for pruning}

-Note that in Eq.~(\ref{eq:gate_bit_decomposition}), we can also consider filter pruning as 0-bit \liu{filter-wise} quantization, \jing{which makes it possible to perform network pruning and quantization jointly}.
+Note that in Eq.~(\ref{eq:gate_bit_decomposition}), we can also consider filter pruning as a special case of quantization, \jing{which makes it possible to perform network pruning and quantization jointly}.
 To avoid the prohibitively large filter-wise search space, we propose to divide the filters into groups based on channel indices and consider the group-wise \liu{sparsity} instead.
 To be specific, we introduce a binary gate $g_{c, b_1}$ for each group to encode the choice of pruning as:

-where $z_{c,b_j}$ is the $c$-th group filters with $b_j$-bit quantization and $r_{c,b_j}$ is the corresponding re-assignment offset obtained by quantizing the residual error $z_c - z_{c,b_{j-1}}$.
-Here, $\alpha_{b_1}$ is a layer-wise threshold for filter pruning. \jing{ Following PFEC~\cite{li2017pruning}, we use the $\ell_1$-norm to evaluate the importance of the filter.
-Specifically, if a group of filters \zheng{is} important, the corresponding pruning gate will be activated.
-In contrast, if a group of filters is uninformative, the corresponding pruning gate will be deactivated. }
+\jingr{where $z_{c,b_j}$ is an element of the $c$-th group filters with $b_j$-bit quantization and $r_{c,b_j}$ is the corresponding re-assignment offset obtained by quantizing the residual error $z_c - z_{c,b_{j-1}}$.
+Here, $\alpha_{b_1}$ is a layer-wise threshold for filter pruning.
+Following PFEC~\cite{li2017pruning}, we use the $\ell_1$-norm criteria to evaluate the importance of \jingr{different groups of filters}.
+Specifically, if a group of filters is important, the corresponding pruning gate will be activated, and vice versa. }